 Theme Class number of times Description Introduction 1 Concrete structure and its characteristic are introduced.
 Fundamental of design 2 The design method, the safety factor and etc. are explained.
 Structural materials 1 The mechanical behavior of concrete, reinforcing steel and polymer material is explained.
 Bond behavior and anchorage 2 The mechanism of bond and anchorage is explained.
 Flexural and compression behavior 2 The mechanical behavior and the capacity of RC section subjected to the flexural moment and/or the normal force are explained.
 Shear and torsion behavior 2 The mechanical behavior and the capacity of RC section subjected to the shear force and/or the torsional moment are explained.
 Crack and deflection 2 The cracks and deflection of RC member are explained.
 Verification method of performance over time 1 The verification method of performance over time including the corrosion of the reinforcing steel is explained.
 Others 1 The latest research and technique relating to concrete engineering are introduced.
-A term-end examination 1 A term-end examination is done during a regular examination period.
+Confirmation of understanding of lecture 1 A confirmation of understanding of lecture is examined.